boundtotheearth/tp/docs/UserGuide.md

     ![TimerExample6](images/TimerExample6.png)

-6. You should also see that the project has been removed from the active timers panel:
+6. You should also see that the project has been removed from the active timers panel.

     ![TimerExample7](images/TimerExample7.png)

-8. The [statistics panel](#statistics) will also be updated to reflect the time that you have spent working on the project:
+7. The [statistics panel](#statistics) will also be updated to reflect the time that you have spent working on the project.

     ![TimerExample8](images/TimerExample8.png)